Cuba Pet Import Requirements

 Other Vaccinations

-All vaccinations can be recorded on the international health certificate (step 5) at intervals required by the origination country.
+All vaccinations can be recorded on the international health certificate (step 5) with information including vaccine manufacturer, date of administration, date of validity and lot number (if applicable).

 Pet dogs and cats whose rabies vaccination was not administered in their country of origin must comply with home quarantine during which time a rabies vaccination will be administered by a licensed private veterinarian.